Community Involvement Scheme

 This scheme encourages a joint approach with groups of local residents and landowners for the restoration of public roads mainly local or cul de sac roads.
 The Community Involvement Scheme will be based on community contributions of 10%.

 - Local authorities would assess the condition of any local roads, for which they intend to apply for funds, using the recently issued Paving Rating Manual. (rating range is 1 to 10 with 1 being very poor and 10 being excellent)

 - Local authorities would record the length, width, number of farms and dwellings along the roads under consideration.

 - Local authorities would estimate the overall cost of each scheme taking account of material, labour, machinery and traffic management costs.
 The community contribution in each case could be in money or in kind (labour / machinery) or both.
 This would determine the percentage contribution.

-- Taking into account the findings of points (a) to (c), councils would prioritise the roads which would be eligible under the "2023 Community Involvement Scheme".
+- Taking into account the findings of points (a) to (c), councils would prioritise the roads which would be eligible.

 Applications under the Community Involvement Scheme are currently closed.
 Applications for the scheme will be advertised in 2025.